 S. Reid Warren, Jr. Award: The S. Reid Warren, Jr. Award is presented annually by the undergraduate student body and the Engineering Alumni Society in recognition of outstanding service in stimulating and guiding the intellectual and professional development of undergraduate students at the School of Engineering and Applied Science.

 The D. Robert Yarnall Award: The most prestigious of the alumni society's awards, is presented each year at the Senior Awards Dinner to a distinguished alumnus who has enhanced the image of the University of Pennsylvania by making outstanding contributions to society in the field of engineering--in public service, private industry, or education.
 For more information on the award, click here.
-The 2014 Yarnall Award presentation will be held on Thursday, May 1.
+The 2014 Yarnall Award presentation was held on Thursday, May 1, 2014.